Nonights/ZUC256/README.md

 ﻿# Fast software implementation with AVX512 instructions of ZUC256

-This is the implementation of our paper: **Efficient software Implementation of ZUC-256 (to be published in the Journal of Cryptography)**.
+This is the implementation of our paper: **Efficient software Implementation of ZUC-256 (published in the Journal of Cryptography)**.

 Evaluating on a single server (` 8-cores Intel Xeon Gold 6128 CPU @ 3.40GHz and 128GB of RAM`) with a single thread per party, our project reaches performance speed up to 21Gbs.